openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 10: Relay mode

 This parameter configures the built-in relay
-0 Relay is disabled.

-1 Relay is controlled by button #1 or by upper paddle when pair mode is active.
-(Default)

-2 Relay is controlled by button #2 or by upper paddle when pair mode is active.

-3 Relay is controlled by button #3 or by middle paddle when pair mode is active.

-4 Relay is controlled by button #4 or by middle paddle when pair mode is active.

-5 Relay is controlled by button #5 or by lower paddle when pair mode is active.

-6 Relay is controlled by button #6 or by lower paddle when pair mode is active.

-7 Relay is activated for one second and is controlled by button #1 or by upper paddle when pair mode is active.
+<p&gt0 Relay is disabled.</p&gt <p&gt1 Relay is controlled by button #1 or by upper paddle when pair mode is active.
+(Default)</p&gt <p&gt2 Relay is controlled by button #2 or by upper paddle when pair mode is active.</p&gt <p&gt3 Relay is controlled by button #3 or by middle paddle when pair mode is active.</p&gt <p&gt4 Relay is controlled by button #4 or by middle paddle when pair mode is active.</p&gt <p&gt5 Relay is controlled by button #5 or by lower paddle when pair mode is active.</p&gt <p&gt6 Relay is controlled by button #6 or by lower paddle when pair mode is active.</p&gt <p&gt7 Relay is activated for one second and is controlled by button #1 or by upper paddle when pair mode is active.</p&gt
 The following option values may be configured -:

 | Value  | Description |